 As James Michener said, “If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay home”.

-While planning your next destination, learn as much as you can about the local culture.
+While planning your next destination, learn as much as you can about the local culture is a big part of being a responsible tourist.
 Learn what they eat, how they eat, what is their main religion(s), how they dress, how they greet each other, etc.

 - Read about a Journey through every country in the world.